sfc-gh-dwilczak/tutorials/docs/snowflake/container/introduction/introduction.md

     ```

 ## Run :octicons-feed-tag-16:
 Lets switch back to snowflake to start our container.

+### Start Service
-Create the service with our inline service specification and go to the URL given.
+Create the service with our inline service specification..

 === ":octicons-image-16: SQL"